Pygmy marmoset: Evolution and taxonomy

-Few morphological differences occur between these species, as they may only differ slightly in color, and they are only separated by geographical barriers, including large rivers in South America.
+Few morphological differences occur between these species, as they may differ only slightly in color, and they are separated only by geographical barriers, including large rivers in South America.

 The evolution of this genus diverged in terms of body mass from typical primates, with a high rate of body-mass reduction.
 This involves large decreases in prenatal and postnatal growth rates, furthering the thought that progenesis played a role in the evolution of this animal.

 Physical description

-Pygmy marmosets are the world's smallest primates, being the smallest true monkey, with a head-body length ranging from 117 to 152 mm and a tail of 172 to 229 mm.
+Pygmy marmosets are the smallest true monkey, with a head-body length ranging from 117 to 152 mm and a tail of 172 to 229 mm.
 The average adult body weight is just over 100 g with the only sexual dimorphism of females being a little heavier.
 The fur colour is a mixture of brownish-gold, grey, and black on its back and head and yellow, orange, and tawny on its underparts.
 Its tail has black rings and its face has flecks of white on its cheeks and a white vertical line between its eyes.
 It has many adaptations for arboreal living, including the ability to rotate its head 180° and sharp, claw-like nails used to cling to branches and trunks of trees.
 Its dental morphology is adapted to feeding on gum, with specialised incisors that are used to gouge trees and stimulate sap flow.
 The cecum is larger than usual to allow for the greater time gum needs to break down in the stomach.
 Pygmy marmosets walk on all four limbs and can leap up to 5 m between branches.